 Christian:'' I will be loved myself—or not at all!

 In Twice Charmed, Cinderella learns that it wasn't her dress that made the Prince fall in love; it was her.

 This is a major idea, plot point, and overall Aesop delivered in Persona 4.
+Whenever someone gets thrown into the TV world, they're confronted with a twisted "Shadow" version of themselves that attempts to Break Them by Talking, and then just break them.
+The only way to survive is to accept their repressed issues, which turns the Shadow into a Persona.
 Becomes darkly twisted in the case of Adachi, who is implied to have happily embraced his Shadow with next to no difficulty since at this point he no longer feels the need to repress his sociopathic urges.
 A similar case would be Mitsuo, where his shadow represents that he's a worthless human being, which he rejects with a feeble attempt at claiming that his life is actually worth something.
 Although, the boss fight after, an outer shell that looks like an 8-bit character, implies what happens to people like that, and that part of themselves is the shell they hide behind, but it's not as "self" as whats under it.

 Namco High: "BE TRUE TO YOURSELF" shows up at least once in each route and in the end credits.

 Alvin and the Chipmunks: Alvin tries to make nerdy Jeanette into a beauty queen to compete against Brittany in a pageant.

 The same plot was used on Recess: After being tricked into entering a beauty contest, tomboy Spinelli is taught to be a "beauty queen" by her friends - but ultimately wins by being herself.